AchimKern/poetry-managed-td/README.md

 Now select `testpypi` in the Repo parameter and click `publish component` and hopefully this tox package (pysubprocess-op) will be in your testpypi account (not sure if this will generate a name conflict with my pysubprocess-op)

+Beware that it takes testpypi 10-15 min for your new release to be avaible for general use

 If you forked the repo you can also try the `publish git`button to commit your changes

 ## What is NOT working but hightly usefull
 editable installs:https://forum.derivative.ca/t/bug-editable-installs-pip-e/142448
-so you can develop tox packages while developing your projects without always releasing
+so you can develop tox packages while developing your projects without always releasing.
+Basically it will install a "package pointer file" into site-packages and "pip install" / "poetry add" will read the actual folder location and install from there

+## Ideas

+Derivative hosts a TD package repo (so we don't polute pypi with tox packages), studios can locally host their own package repo for private